ubidots/ubidots-python/README.rst

 Getting a group of  Variables from a Data source
 -------------------------------------------------

-You can also retrieve all the variables of a data source:
+With a data source. you can also retrieve some of all of its variables:

 .. code-block:: python

-    #get all variables
+    # Get all variables
     all_variables =  datasource.get_variables()

-    #get last 10 variables
+    # Get last 10 variables
     some_variables =  datasource.get_variables(10)